mandt-lab/improving-inference-for-neural-image-compression/ans-coder/README.md

 # ANS Entropy Coder

-The code in directory implements a simple entropy coder based on [Asymmetric Numeral Systems](https://en.wikipedia.org/wiki/Asymmetric_numeral_systems) as a Python extension module.
+The code in this directory implements a simple entropy coder based on [Asymmetric Numeral Systems](https://en.wikipedia.org/wiki/Asymmetric_numeral_systems) as a Python extension module.

 ## Usage